chainwikinet/wikijs-yam-content/home.md

 ```

-Yam is an experimental protocol mashing up some of the most exciting innovations in programmable money and governance.
-Built by a team of DeFi natives, it features:
+`Yam Protocol` mashes up some of the most exciting innovations in programmable money and governance.
+Built by a team of DeFi natives, but now controlled by the community, it features:
+- `Fair distribution` with no premine, founder shares, or VC shares
-- an elastic supply to seek eventual price stability
+- An elastic supply
-- a governable treasury to further support stability
-- fully on-chain governance to enable decentralized control and evolution from Day 1
-- a fair distribution mechanism that incentivizes key community members to actively take the reins of governance
+- A `governable treasury`
+- On-chain governance

+At its core, YAM is an `elastic supply cryptocurrency`, which expands and contracts supply in response to market conditions, initially targeting `1 yUSD per YAM`.
+This stability mechanism is supplemented by one key addition to existing elastic supply models: a portion of each supply expansion is used to buy yUSD (a high-yield USD-denominated stablecoin) and added it to the Yam treasury, which is controlled via Yam community governance.

 # YAM Resources